Baltic Sea and Baltic States: Discover historical metropolises!

 Which shipping companies offer Baltic Sea ferries?

 Baltic Sea ferries are offered by several well-known shipping companies.
-For example, you can choose to sail with the Stena Line fleet or with the TT-Line Fähre, Finnlines, DFDS or Scandlines.
+For example, you can choose the Stena Line fleet or set sail with the TT-Line ferries, Finnlines, FRS Baltic, Hansa Destinations, DFDS or Scandlines.
 You can book your Fähre directly here with us or with the respective shipping companies.

 What is the climate in the Baltic Sea?